Print on Demand Mistakes: Top 13

 Building a Sustainable Career as a Digital Artist

 • Create a website and social media accounts to display your work.
 Share your creative process with your audience.
-Connect with your followers in a professional manner.
+Connect with your followers.

 • Improve your online content with keywords like “digital artists” to boost visibility in search results and attract more buyers.
 They call this SEO strategy.